Graduate Application Information

 - 1 semester of biochemistry

-- must be at least 3 credits upper division or intermediate level course.
-Marquette University's College of Health Sciences offers BISC 3213 Biochemistry (4 credits) Fall, Spring, and Summer semesters.
+- Must be at least 3 credits.
+Marquette University's College of Health Sciences offers BISC 3213 Biochemistry (4 credits).
 Please click here for the Marquette University undergraduate bulletin.
-If not taking the biochemistry PA pre-requisite course at Marquette, the course should contain similar content as BISC 3213 Biochemistry
+If not taking the biochemistry course at Marquette, the course should contain similar content as BISC 3213 Biochemistry.

-- 1 semester of social science (psychology recommended)
+- 1 semester of social science (psychology recommended, AP credit accepted)

 - 1 course in medical terminology

-- Minimum of 200 hours of volunteer and/or paid health care experience.
+- Minimum of 200 hours of patient contact and other health care experience.

 - The hours can be either volunteer or paid direct patient care.
 The minimum 200 hours must be completed at the time your application is submitted with a contact number of a supervisor or volunteer office for verification.
 Hours may include (but are not limited to): nursing assistant, EMT, volunteer patient care within a nursing home or hospital, radiology tech, phlebotomist.
 Healthcare shadowing hours do not count towards this requirement.

-- 3 letters of recommendation are required (No form is provided).
-Although there are no requirements as to the format of content of the three reference letters we require, we do have some suggestions as to whom these references might come from.
+- 3 letters of recommendation are required (submitted via CASPA).
+Although there are no requirements as to the format or content of the three reference letters we require, we do have some suggestions as to who these references might come from.

 An interview will be offered to select applicants.